Jubatian/cuzebox/README.rst

 - F3: Toggle debug informations (slightly faster with them off)
 - F4: Toggle frame rate limiter
 - F5: Toggle video capture (only if compiled in)
+- F8: Toggle keymap between SNES and UZEM (Default: SNES)
 - F11: Toggle full screen

+The UZEM keymap maps the buttons of the SNES controller according to the Uzem emulator with the addition that 'Y' also triggers an SNES Y button press (so the mapping is useful on a QWERTZ keyboard).
+It is not recommended for developing games with complex controls since its layout differs much to the layout of the real controller.

 If you want to see how fast the AVR core can possibly run, turn off debug informations and use a small display while the frame rate limiter is off.
 On